-- 1 If another device is in the multi-purpose bay, remove the device (page 41). - 2 Pull out the guide (1) of the weight saver and slide the weight saver in the direction of the arrow (2) until it clicks.
+- 1 If another device is in the multi-purpose bay, remove it (page 41). - Pull out the guide (1) of the weight saver and slide the weight saver in the direction of the arrow (2) until it clicks.

 To remove the weight saver, proceed as follows: